ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

   - 1900: "Day laborer" (and wife Ellen is a "Paperhanger")
   - 1905: "Painter"

-Both William Wolcott and his father George were Civil War veterans.
-The accounts that follow are based primarily on these sources:
+Both William and his *brother* [George Wolcott](https://www.findagrave.com/memorial/99535313/george-wolcott) (1836 to 1916), who also lists himself as a "mechanic" in 1862, were Civil War veterans.
+(This George Wolcott was the father of [Clarence R. Wolcott](https://www.findagrave.com/memorial/100452488/clarence-r-wolcott) (1864 to 1950), who acted as Edward Mills' lawyer at one time.)

-  - Town Clerks' Registers of Men Who Served in the Civil War, ca 1865–1867.
+In Caroline on 21 Aug 1862, William Wolcott enlisted in Company K of the 137th New York Volunteer Infantry Regiment, mustering in 25 Sep 1862 at Binghamton NY, with the rank of Orderly Sergeant.
+(Town Clerks' Registers of Men Who Served in the Civil War, ca 1865–1867.
 Microfilm publication, 37 rolls.
 New York State Archives.
-Albany, New York, ancestry.com.
+Albany, New York, ancestry.com.)

-  - Regimental histories are taken from the site [civilwarintheeast.com](https://civilwarintheeast.com).
+The following information from the 137th Regiment's unit roster differs slightly in a few details, but provides his mustering out time and location, as well as acknowledging his promotion a few weeks prior to the Battle of Gettysburg.

+{{% fig "mills-home/william-wolcott-union-record" "500" /%}}

-In Caroline on 21 Aug 1862, William Wolcott enlisted in Company K of the 137th New York Volunteer Infantry Regiment, mustering in 25 Sep 1862, Binghamton NY, with the rank of Orderly Sergeant.
-In 1863, this regiment was part of the Chancellorsville and Gettysburg Campaigns, and at the Battle of Gettysburg "commanded by Colonel **David Ireland**, the regiment brought 456 men to the field.
-It lost 40 Men killed, 87 wounded, and 10 men missing" (emphasis added).
-Following the battle, the regiment pursued General Lee to the Manassas Gap.
-In 1864, the regiment would be involved in the sieges of Atlanta and Savannah.
+In 1863, this Regiment was part of the Chancellorsville and Gettysburg Campaigns, and at the Battle of Gettysburg "commanded by Colonel **David Ireland**, the Regiment brought 456 men to the field.
+It lost 40 Men killed, 87 wounded, and 10 men missing".
+Following the battle, the Regiment pursued General Lee to the Manassas Gap.
+In 1864, the Regiment was involved in the sieges of Atlanta and Savannah. ([137th New York Infantry Regiment](https://civilwarintheeast.com/us-regiments-batteries/new-york-infantry/137th-new-york/), Civil War in the East, emphasis added.)

 The Brookton post of the Grand Army of the Republic (a fraternal organization of Union Army veterans of the Civil War) was named in honor of Colonel David Ireland.